-This site contains documents, notes and original artifacts collected over several years by Aviation Media LLC about Kartveli’s contribution to aviation - along with a narrative about his extraordinary life.
+Curated by Aviation Media LLC, this site contains documents, notes and original artifacts collected over several years about Kartveli’s contribution to aviation - along with a narrative about his extraordinary life.
 What emerges is a picture of an important historical figure whose own modesty belies a vivid contribution to science, society and freedom.

 Kartveli’s personal journey parallels a professional career made up of persistent design contributions whose impact and timing take on a magical quality – and whose contribution velocity increased with the challenges of his era.
 Urged by necessity and vision, he ventured out of his native Georgia.
 Leaving behind other family members, Kartveli, along with his mother, escaped turmoil and oppression to pursue a boyhood dream to design aircraft in the nascent field of aviation – an industry that resembled the freewheeling days of the early Internet.
 While in aviation school in Paris, one of Kartveli's plane designs set a world speed record which led to a connection with US aviation entrepreneur, Charles Levine.
 Soon thereafter, Kartveli came to the United States as a penniless immigrant to lead design at Levine's venture-financed aircraft manufacturing company.
 The rest is history....

 Like so many other accomplished inventors and entrepreneurs, Kartveli’s journey included a personal reinvention forged through the pain of alienation, emigration and resilience in the face of failed business ventures.
 Kartveli’s life is an inspiration to present-day inventors and entrepreneurs who face the impossible task of challenging conventional thinking while taking great personal risk.
 He embodies the modern spirit of innovation and boldness of vision needed to break down borders and boundaries.
-These are the common traits of a short list of great technology innovators who opened our eyes to the potency of individuals who innovate by uniting head and hand and who think by making.
+These are the common traits of a short list of important technology founders who opened our eyes to the potency for individuals to innovate by uniting head and hand and who think by making.

 Innovators like Kartveli helped win the war, defeat tyranny and pave the way for entrepreneurial engineers to capitalized on technology’s transformative potential.
 Today we feel technology’s impact in every industry and nearly every society on earth.
 Beginning in the early 20th century when innovators like Karveli gained influence, a whole class of leaders emerged as a new breed of designers and engineers who combine the scientific method with an excessive orientation towards possibilities.